bharadwaj-chukkala/Data-driven-motion-planning-using-various-machine-learning-algorithms/README.md

 ## Introduction

 The objective of the project is to perform path planning for a four-wheel vehicle with nonholonomic constraints, using Machine Learning, I shall use different ML Models like LInear Regression and DNN to predict the outputs properly.
 After checking the perfomance of both the models, the one with a better result will be finalized to train with more data and will be tested and optimized.
 The model is being trained and tested on real-time data that has been captured using Laser scan.

 ## Personnel

-* **Bharadwaj Chukkala** `<br>`
+* **Bharadwaj Chukkala**
-  UID: 118341705 `<br>`
+  UID: 118341705
   Bharadwaj Chukkala is currently a Master's student in Robotics at the University of Maryland, College Park, MD (Batch of 2023).
-His interests include Machine Learning, Perception and Path Planning.`<br>`
+His interests include Machine Learning, Perception and Path Planning.
   [![Contact](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](bchukkal@umd.edu)
   [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bharadwaj-chukkala/)
   [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/bharadwaj-chukkala)